-CDU’s Professional Placement Program and partnership with Deloitte gives Business School students a head start through experiencing a real work environment in their future industry, and to develop the key attributes and skills required in their chosen area of specialty.
+If you're a postgraduate business or accounting student at CDU, you may have the opportunity to participate in our Professional Placement Program, of which Deloitte is a partner.
+The program is run by the College of Business and Law.
+It's designed to give you a head start through experiencing a real work environment in your future industry, and to develop the key attributes and skills required in your chosen area of specialty.

-“You get to work across both Audit and BAS, so you get to experience everything and get a taste for what might work for you. “
+“You get to work across both Audit and Business Advisory Services to experience everything and get a taste for what might work for you.“

-“If you’re a star and it works for everybody, you might get a graduate position.
-At the moment, we’ve had four or five graduates who have come through the CDU Business School’s placements program.
-So if you can get in through the placements program at the start, it gives you a head start on everybody else.”
+“If you’re a star and it works for everybody, you may get a graduate position.
+At the moment, we’ve had four or five graduates who have come through the CDU placements program.
+So if you can get in through the program at the start, it gives you a head start on everybody else.”

 “We also get a taste of what might work for us, which is great.
-We get to know the students quite early on, and if there are program participants who have potential but just maybe aren’t ready right now, we can certainly guide them in the right direction.
+We get to know the students quite early on.
+If there are program participants who have potential, but aren’t ready right now, we can certainly guide them in the right direction.
 And then, when the time is right, they’ve had that experience and opportunity to develop further in order to come back.”